Azure/aks-engine/examples/kubernetes-labels/README.md

     ],
 ```

-In addition to any custom node labels you may add, ACS Engine will add another label, `"agentpool"`, which identifies which Agent Pool the node belongs to.
+In addition to any custom node labels you may add, AKS Engine will add another label, `"agentpool"`, which identifies which Agent Pool the node belongs to.

 You can confirm the labels have been applied on the node by running `kubectl describe node <nodename>`: